claesenm/optunity/docs/user/installation.rst

     Optunity has soft dependencies on NumPy_ and SciPy_ (for the :doc:`CMA-ES </user/solvers/CMA_ES>` and
     :doc:`Nelder-Mead </user/solvers/nelder-mead>` solvers, respectively).
+    If these dependencies are not met, the associated solvers are unavailable.
     Optunity additionally ships with DEAP, a library for evolutionary algorithms [DEAP2012]_, which is used to implement the :doc:`/user/solvers/particle_swarm` and the :doc:`/user/solvers/CMA_ES`.